 She passed away in 1962 in Robinson, at the age of 91, relieved of the many sufferings she had borne quietly and with dignity.

 Letitia is pictured and mentioned in a lavishly illustrated, 2011 book about her sister Rosetta who married a Civil War veteran -- entitled Well At This Time: the Civil War Diaries and Army Convalescence Saga of Farmboy Ephraim Miner.
-The book, authored by the founder of this website, is seen at left.
 [More]